 Many diseases and disorders stem from aberrant cell-cell communication.
-We use systems biology and machine learning approaches to discover the aberrant signaling seen in autism spectrum disorders (Courchesne, Mol Psychiatry, 2018; Gazestani, Nature Neuroscience 2019; Bao, et al. Molecular Psychiatry, 2022), and algorithms to parse through single cell RNA-seq and multiomics to decipher the cell-cell communication in neurodevelopment and immune cell responses (Armingol, Nature Reviews Genetics, 2021; Armingol, Nature Communications, 2022; Baghdassarian, submitted).
+We use systems biology and machine learning approaches to discover the aberrant signaling seen in autism spectrum disorders (Courchesne, Mol Psychiatry, 2018; Gazestani, Nature Neuroscience 2019; Bao, et al. Molecular Psychiatry, 2022), and algorithms to parse through single cell RNA-seq and multiomics to decipher the cell-cell communication in neurodevelopment and immune cell responses (Armingol, Nature Reviews Genetics, 2021; Armingol, Nature Communications, 2022; Baghdassarian, New England J of Med, 2023; Baghdassarian, submitted).

 Systems glycobiology: deciphering sugar-coated communication